NexPlayer/Android-SDK/advanced.md

 #### void onHTTPRequest (NexPlayer mp, String strRequest)

-This method allows `NexPlayer`™ to pass HTTP request messages to an application.
+This method allows `NexPlayer` to pass HTTP request messages to an application.

-While `NexPlayer`™ normally handles HTTP requests and responses internally, in cases where additional information is required from the server (for example user cookies), this method can be used in conjunction with *onHTTPResponse* to allow an application to handle that information directly.
+While `NexPlayer` normally handles HTTP requests and responses internally, in cases where additional information is required from the server (for example user cookies), this method can be used in conjunction with *onHTTPResponse* to allow an application to handle that information directly.

 >**Note** This should be called before a request is sent to an HTTP server.
 To modify an HTTP request, see *onModifyHttpRequest*.
 To handle the response received, call *onHTTPResponse*.